 The manufacturer of photovoltaic products from ingots to panels has “a substantial need for financing current matured bank loan of its subsidiary of CNPV Dongying and other commitments,” CNPV Solar said in the statement.
 The company blamed “the extreme difficulty caused by the current PV industry” situation.

 LDK Solar Co.
-(LDK), the second-biggest maker of wafers for solar cells, agreed Oct.
+(LDK:US), the second-biggest maker of wafers for solar cells, agreed Oct.
 22 to sell 19.9 percent of itself to a renewable-energy investor partially-owned by the Xinyu government.
 LDK is issuing new shares, which Heng Rui Xin Energy Co. will buy for 86 U.S. cents each.
 LDK’s American depositary receipts traded at more than $50 a share in 2008.

 This “is another example of local government stepping in to support PV companies,” Wang Xiaoting, a Beijing-based analyst of Bloomberg New Energy Finance said by e-mail.
 These events suggest that, despite a general intention to consolidate, Chinese local governments will selectively back PV companies through supportive ownership, she said.